SmartDataAnalytics/lodservatory/README.md

-# lodservatory: Linked Open Data and SPARQL Endpoints Observatory
+# Linked Open Data and SPARQL Endpoints Observatory

 This repository features community datasets about SPARQL endpoints and datasets using the [DCAT2](https://www.w3.org/TR/vocab-dcat-2/) data model as the back bone.